Colehill

+Colehill has a village hall, Colehill Village Hall, and a community library which since 2013 has been run by volunteers with support from Dorset Council.

 History

-The name Colehill originated in 1431 as Colhulle, becoming Colhill in 1518 and Collehill in 1547, but the origins of Colehill as a settlement predate this by a long way.
+The name Colehill originated in 1431 as Colhulle, becoming Colhill in 1518 and Collehill in 1547, later getting the simplified spelling of Colehill, but the origins of Colehill as a settlement predate this by a long way.

 Six round barrows, which can still be seen, show that people lived here as early as 2000 BC.
 The River Stour would have been navigable; there is evidence that in about 500 BC, peoples from Continental Europe were populating the South West, bringing the culture of the early Iron Age.
 Fortifications at Hengistbury Head and more forts inland were established then.

 Part of the tracks survive, running parallel to the river from the coastal fort through modern locations such as Parley and Stapehill to Badbury Rings.
-It is very likely that the line of Middlehill Road derives from one of these very early tracks.
+It is thought that the line of Middlehill Road derives from one of these very early tracks.

 Later in Roman times Wimborne developed as an important trading centre on the River Stour, and as a junction for further tracks from Poole to Badbury Rings and on to Salisbury.
-Another track radiating eastward possibly set the line for what was to become in modern times the A31.
+Another track radiating eastward possibly set the line for what was to become in modern times the A31 road.
 Bridges replaced the fords (Canford) in about 100 AD.

 There then followed the Saxon invasion and the formation of the Kingdom of Wessex.
 Agriculture became established and with it clearance of some small plots on the sunny heathland slopes around Colehill.
-Over the centuries farms grew until, with the impetus of the Inclosure Acts (1750 to 1860), they were consolidated into the estates that we know of today - Kingston Lacy, Hanham and Uddens estates.
+Over the centuries farms grew until, with the impetus of inclosure acts (1750 to 1860), they were consolidated into the estates that we know of today – Kingston Lacy, Hanham and Uddens estates.